70490-jakub-adrych/AWS-Text-Summarizer-App/README.md

 # AWS Text Summarization Application

 This application uses AWS services and React to provide text summarization capabilities.
-Users can sign in using Amazon Cognito, input text, and receive AI-generated summaries powered by a fine-tuned transformer model on SageMaker.
+Users can sign in using Amazon Cognito, input text, and receive AI-generated summaries powered by a transformer model on SageMaker.

 ## Architecture Overview

 - **Frontend**: React application with Cognito authentication
 - **Backend**:
-  - SageMaker endpoint running a fine-tuned BART model
+  - SageMaker endpoint running a distilBART model
   - Lambda function for processing requests
   - API Gateway for secure access
   - Cognito for authentication